 As of June 2019, U.S. retailers are sitting on approximately $1.36 of inventory for every $1 in sales.
 In fear of being out of stock when a customer orders it, retailers or overstocking inventory, resulting in even more costs to keep and manage the extra stock.
 On the flip slide, 34% of businesses ship late because they sell products that are not actually in stock.
-By reducing stock-outs and overstocks, retailers could lower their overall inventory costs by a minimum of 10 percent.
+By implementing inventory reduction strategies, retailers could reduce stock-outs and overstocks.
+This would lower their overall inventory costs by a minimum of 10 percent.

 In addition to increased visibility and accuracy of inventory management, AI has the ability to analyze the performance of suppliers, products and employees which adds to potential costs savings.
 By proactively identifying underperforming areas of the supply chain, including unsold products, retailers can easily analyze supply chain performance for improved decision making and tighter operation.